3mdeb/conferences/unveiling-openbmc.md

 ???

-PLDM stands for Platform Level Data Model and is a standardized protocol and data model used for communication between the BMC and hardware components in a system.
+* PLDM stands for Platform Level Data Model
+* It is a standardized protocol and data model used for communication between the BMC and hardware components in a system.

-PLDM plays a vital role in system management by providing a common language and structure for exchanging data and commands between the BMC and the platform./refer
+* PLDM providise a common language and structure for exchanging data and commands between the BMC and other platform components

-With PLDM, the BMC can query and control hardware components, retrieve sensor data, configure settings, manage system resources, and perform various system management tasks.
+* BMC can:
+  - retreive sensor data,
+  - control hardware components,
+  - perform various management tasks on the host.

-The purpose of PLDM is to ensure interoperability, extensibility, and uniformity in system management operations.
+* We can say that the purpose of PLDM is to ensure interoperability in system management operations

 ---
 # SPDM